APPREHENDED VIOLENCE ORDERS (AVO) | GET ADVICE FROM OUR AVO LAWYERS

 - Partners whether married or de facto, or

-- People with intimate personal relationship, or
+- People in intimate personal relationship, or

-- Relatives
+- Relatives.

-An individual can apply for an Apprehended Violence Orders (AVO) by application to the Local Court or CDPVA allows NSW Police to apply on behalf of person in need of protection (PINOP).
+An individual can apply for an Apprehended Violence Orders (AVO) by application to the Local Court or the CDPVA allows NSW Police to apply on behalf of person in need of protection (PINOP).

 On the first Court date, the Defendant has the following options: